-Volunteers and regular visitors are required to complete this form and pass it to Gyles Longhurst DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to Paul Cross DSL if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

+8.03.6

-Nature of concern/disclosure
+Nature of cond

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Please include where you w what did the child say or do e a disclosure, what yo u saw, who else was there,

-what did the child say of do and what you said.
+what did the child say of de and what you said.

 Time & date of incident:

-Who are you passing this information to?
+Who are you passing this ir nformation to?

 Name:

 Position:

+POSITION.

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an i

+[Make it clear if you have a a raised a concern about a similar issue previou ısly]

 Your signature:

-Time form completed:
+Time form completed: Date: Date.

-Date:

-Time form received by DSL:

-Action taken by DSL:

-Referred to?

-Attendance Police Just One CADS PSA Other Lead Norfolk

-Date: Time:

-Parents informed?
-Yes / No (If No, state reason)

-Feedback given to?

-Pastoral teamTeacherChildPerson who recorded disclosure

-Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services
+Time form received by DSL: Action taken by DSL: Referred to?
+Attendance Police Just One CADS PSA Lead Norfolk Other Date: Time: Parents informed?
+Yes / No (If No, state reason) Feedback given to?
+Pastoral team Teacher Child Person who reco rded disclosure Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Chi ildren's Services e.g. School to instigate an Early Help Assessment Plan, assessment by Chi ildren's Services